Find out about the VAT place of supply rules if your business sells digital services to private consumers in the EU.

 - set the general terms and conditions of the sale

-If you do meet these conditions, the responsibility for accounting for the VAT moves back to the person who supplied you, and you’re giving intermediary services to that person.
+- the responsibility for accounting for any VAT moves back to the person who supplied you if you’re giving intermediary services to that person

 How to clarify your status